AppEsteem/Samples/managed/managedsample.md

 ![GitHub Logo](../media/registerCompany1.png)

-* Enter company Name and Website.
+* Enter the company Name and Website.
 Click the Register button.
-Upon successful registration you will be navigated to AppEsteem Portal page.
+Upon successful registration you will be navigated to the AppEsteem Portal page.

 ![GitHub Logo](../media/registerCompany2.png)